minenux/minetest/README.md

 Docker ("stock" Minetest)
 ------

-Minetest provides Minetest server docker images using the Gitlab mirror registry.
+Original oficial Minetest provides Minetest server docker images using the Gitlab mirror registry, but today those are not availables..

 Images are built on each commit and available using the following tag scheme: